serre-lab/Meta-predictor/README.md

 <img src="docs/assets/dataset.jpg" width="100%" align="center">

-We evaluate the usefulness of representative attribution methods on 3 important use cases for eXplainable AI in vision:
+We focus on 3 important use cases for eXplainable AI in vision on which we evaluate the usefulness of representative attribution methods, namely:

   - (1) Bias detection
   - (2) Identify novel strategies discovered by an expert AI system